sedc-codecademy/skwd11-wdel5/README.md

-# Build pizza app! with ANGULAR, .NET7 and POSTGREQL
+# Build pizza app! with ANGULAR, .NET7 and POSTGRESQL

 ## FRONTEND PART CONFIG

-## Init Angular project
+### Init Angular project
 1. Install Node JS - https://nodejs.org/en/download/ (used only the first time) [LTS version]
 2. Confirm installation - `node -v` and `npm -v` should return a value (ex.
 18.17.1 and 6.14.15)
 3. Install Angular CLI - `npm install -g @angular/cli` (used only the first time)